ahliu1/computer_architecture/c/README.md

 ## Golf
 Write a C program called golf.c to rank golfers based on their relationship to par.
 The program will take a file as an input (eg., “./golf golferstats.txt”).
 The format of this file is as follows:

 The file starts with an integer that is “par”.
 The rest is a series of per-golfer stats, where each entry is 2 lines long.
 The first line is the golfer’s last name, the second line is how many shots the golfer took.
 After the last golfer in the list, the last line of the file is the string “DONE”.
-For example:
+For example: <br />
 70<br />
 Woods<br />
 68<br />